Camden County, Georgia: Early American era

 The primary economic enterprise of the county was rice planting, particularly along the Satilla River.
 Sea Island cotton was grown on Cumberland Island, and short-staple cotton was grown on the mainland along with sugar cane.
 Various forest products including turpentine and timber were produced, mainly for consumption in the naval industry and the West Indies.
 Camden County also served as a hub of backcountry trade with American settlers and various Indian groups, and as a shipyard and shipping center centered around the town of St. Marys.
-The land in Camden County was owned by fewer than 300 people throughout the colonial and antebellum eras.
-Most of the white population worked in trades or as tenant farmers, while nearly all black residents were slaves.
-Until the 1840s (and increasingly strict black codes), Camden County had a small population of free black workers, mainly involved in day labor or maritime industry.

 Camden County was the site of many trading posts with the Native Americans, who by the late eighteenth and early nineteenth centuries consisted mainly of people of the Creek Nation.
-From America's earliest years and even after Indian Removal in the 1830s, the county was a site of significant conflict between settlers and Indians, leading to a small series of local Indian wars, and displacement of both Indian and local American refugees.
+Trader's Hill, on the St. Marys River in what was then Camden County (now Charlton County), was one of the most important Creek trading centers in the Southeast and, from the 1790s onward, a refuge for settlers during periods of conflict with Creek and Seminole raiding parties, including the killing of two men at the trading post in 1793.
 An important step towards establishing boundaries in the Early Federal period came with the Treaty of Colerain which was signed on June 29, 1796, on the St. Marys between United States agents and the Creeks.

 Many men from Camden County volunteered to fight under John Houstoun McIntosh, a wealthy landowner in the region, during the Patriot War in Florida in 1811.
 These men would go on to help capture the town of Fernandina, Florida.

 On January 15, 1815, British troops led by Sir George Cockburn landed on Cumberland Island.
 Their goal was to attack the fort at Point Peter.
 They quickly overwhelmed the small American forced and took Ft.
 Point Peter easily.
 After the skirmish, British soldiers occupied the county through February.
 They raided the town of St. Marys, as well as many plantations and smaller settlements.
 Although New Orleans was the last major battle of the war, the skirmish at Point Peter happened even later, almost a month after the Treaty of Ghent had been signed.
 The British occupation of Camden County led to the liberation of an estimated 1,485 slaves from Georgia and Florida.